 New Accession: Rare 1839 Letter by Ludwig Leichhardt

-In the bicentenary year of the birth of Ludwig Leichhardt (23 October 1813) it is timely to draw attention to a significant donation to the John Oxley Library; a letter written by Leichhardt in 1839 when he was a student in Paris.
+2013 was the bicentenary year of the birth of Ludwig Leichhardt (23 October 1813).
+John Oxley Librarian Lyn Myers writes to draw attention to a significant donation to the John Oxley Library; a letter written by Leichhardt in 1839 when he was a student in Paris.

 The letter was found in a letterbook from the Brisbane Johnsonian Club which was donated to the library a few months ago.
 Imagine our surprise as we looked through the pages to find an original letter by Ludwig Leichhardt written in German with an English translation attached.
 The letter includes the annotation 'Translation of Ludwig Leichhardt's letter to his friend Mr J. Nicholson, Tubingen, Wurtemberg, dated Paris 25th January 1839, the original German letter being the property of the Johnsonian Club Brisbane.
 Ernst Marwedel, Toowoomba June 11th 1887'.